airbnb/knowledge-repo/README.md

 pip install  --upgrade knowledge-repo
 ```

-To install dependencies for iPython notebook, PDF uploading, and local development, use `pip install --upgrade knowledge-repo[all]`
+To install dependencies for IPython notebook, PDF uploading, and local development, use `pip install --upgrade knowledge-repo[all]`

 2\.
 Initialize a knowledge repository - your posts will get added here
 ```